Skip to main content

 Use the appropriate recycling, garbage, and wastewater disposal facilities, when available.
 If these are not accessible, pack out your waste.
 Take all food scraps and any hazardous materials with you when you leave.

-For more on how to help us preserve British Columbia’s natural environment while you enjoy parks, visit the responsible recreation page.
+For more on how to help us preserve B.C.’s natural environment while you enjoy parks, visit the responsible recreation page.

 Be respectful

-We ask that all visitors to parks and protected areas show respect for the land and other visitors.
+We ask that all visitors to BC Parks show respect for the land and other visitors.
 If we all work together, we can keep B.C.’s natural spaces peaceful and green for generations to come.
-Follow these guidelines to play your part:
+Follow these guidelines to play your part.

-• Drive and park with care.
-Parking is permitted only in designated parts of day-use areas and campgrounds.
-Because children play in campgrounds, the maximum speed limit is 20km per hour.
+You may park only in designated parts of day-use areas and campgrounds.
+Because children play in campgrounds, we have set a strict maximum speed limit of 20 km per hour.